Eugen Pojoni: International career

-He was called up by coach Gheorghe Ola to be part of Romania's under 18 national team squad for the 1961 European Under-18 Championship held in Portugal where they did not get past the group stage.
+Pojoni was called up by coach Gheorghe Ola to be part of Romania's under 18 national team squad for the 1961 European Under-18 Championship held in Portugal where they did not get past the group stage.
 During his time at the final tournament, Pojoni had a discussion with Benfica's coach Béla Guttmann who offered him the opportunity to stay in Portugal and sign with his team, but he declined the offer.

 Throughout his career, Pojoni was called up by coach Angelo Niculescu at Romania's senior team to play in some friendly games.
 During one of them, he was sent by Niculescu to warm-up and shortly afterwards was told to sit on the bench, as he wouldn't play.
 Because of this, Pojoni got upset and told the coach not to call him anymore.

 Coaching career

 Pojoni worked as a coach in the Romanian lower leagues, and during his spell at the local club from Oravița, he debuted the future Romanian international Dorinel Munteanu in Divizia C football at the age of 14.